 "Open Communion" - Communion is offered to, and encouraged to be received by, all Believing Christians.

 "General Absolution" - During the Penitential Rite of Mass, a moment is taken to confess sins silently and personally to God, then the Priest grants General Absolution, or one may choose to confess to a Priest in person.

-"Sacraments" - May be administered outside the confines of a Church.
+"Sacraments" - May be administered outside the confines of the Church.

 "Holy Matrimony" - Is offered to those who have been previously married, without pre-condition.
 No Roman Catholic Church Annulment is required.
 We believe in the sanctity of marriage and thereby do not perform same-sex or civil unions.
 We believe that marriage is a Sacrament, but divorce and remarriage are realities.
 We do not believe that divorce is the "unforgivable sin", nor do we believe that divorce should bar anyone from the ministry and the Sacraments of the church.